contains the active ingredient valganciclovir

 The usual dose is 900 mg (two 450 mg tablets) twice daily with food for 21 days.

-2. Maintenance Treatment (after induction treatment or for inactive CMV retinitis)
+Maintenance Treatment for adults (after induction treatment or for inactive CMV retinitis)

 The usual dose is 900 mg (two 450 mg tablets) once daily with food.

 Prevention of CMV Disease in Transplantation for adults